Felices 140

 Felices 140 is a 2015 Spanish comedy-drama film directed by Gracia Querejeta.
 It was co-written by Querejeta and Antonio Mercero.
 It was released in Spain on April 10, 2015.
 On September 8, 2015 it was one of the three entries shortlisted to represent Spain at the 88th Academy Awards in the category for Best Foreign Language Film, but was not selected.

 Plot

 Elia gathers a group of friends and family at a fancy holiday home to celebrate her 40th birthday.
-The guests do not expect what Elia has to tell them: she has won the EuroMillions lottery jackpot.
-When they receive the news she has won 140 million euros, the guests start planning how they are going to end up with the money.
+The guests do not expect what Elia has to tell them: she has won the EuroMillions lottery jackpot worth 140 million euros.
+When they receive the news about the jackpot, the guests start planning how they are going to end up with the money.